Oang/Assistant/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Propose an idea to enhance the project
 title: ''
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request associated with a problem?
+Please elaborate.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Present a clear and concise depiction of the issue.
+For example, express your frustration when [...]

-**Describe the solution you'd like**
+**Describe the Desired Solution**
-A clear and concise description of what you want to happen.
+Articulate clearly and concisely what outcome you desire.

-**Additional context**
+**Additional Context**
-Add any other context or screenshots about the feature request here.
+Include any supplementary context or screenshots pertinent to the feature request.